-Problems for Monitoring were frequency and monitoring items.
-In our study, the proportions of institutions implementing Monitoring in moderately malnourished or moderately ill patients less than once a week were as high as about 50%.
-In addition, as high as 20% of institutions implement Monitoring in severely malnourished or severely ill patients less than once a week.
-The most common reasons for low-frequency Monitoring were "lack of time," "human resource shortage," and "lack of awareness of nutritional management in medical staff."
-Also contributing may be the fact that less than 50% of the institutions had the instruction manual for Monitoring.
+Problems for monitoring were frequency and monitoring items.
+In our study, the proportions of institutions implementing monitoring in moderately malnourished or moderately ill patients less than once a week were as high as about 50%.
+In addition, the proportions implementing monitoring in severely malnourished or severely ill patients less than once a week were as high as 20%.
+The most common reasons for low-frequency monitoring were "lack of time," "human resource shortage," and "lack of awareness of nutritional management in medical staff."
+Also contributing may be the fact that less than 50% of the institutions had the instruction manual for monitoring.

-These results are concerning as frequent nutritional Monitoring is essential for acutely ill patients, particularly those who are malnourished.
-Furthermore, the nutritional status of hospitalized patients can change in a short period of time.25 Beyond that, inadequate oral food intake during hospitalization is a known risk factor longer hospital stays and higher mortality rates.^{26, 27} The findings suggested that instruction manuals for Monitoring should be available at more hospitals in order to provide clear guidelines about the appropriate frequency of Monitoring, depending on the degrees of malnutrition and disease severity experienced by patients.
+These results are concerning, because frequent nutritional monitoring is essential for acutely ill patients, particularly those who are malnourished.
+Furthermore, the nutritional status of hospitalized patients can change in a short period of time.25 Beyond that, inadequate oral food intake during hospitalization is a known risk factor longer hospital stays and higher mortality rates.^{26, 27} The findings suggest that instruction manuals for Monitoring should be available at more hospitals, as these can provide clear guidelines about the appropriate frequency of Monitoring, depending on the degrees of malnutrition and disease severity experienced by patients.